1914 – BEFORE THE FIRE

 1920 – BREAKING GROUND & THE CASINO PAVILION

 Mindful of Avalon’s recent fires, H.D.
 Mac Rae built the hotel using hollow clay tile (seen in this photo).
-Peggy Mac Rae is shown breaking ground in 1920 with her mother looking on.
 By using clay tile over wood, H.D.
 Mac Rae promoted the property as Avalon’s “1st Fire Proof Hotel.”
 In 1920, the large rock point inshore from Sugarloaf was removed, and a 90' wide by 45' high Casino Pavilion was erected.

 Read More